Need a New Water Heater? They're on Sale Now at The Plumbinator Round Rock! - October 15, 2018

 Oh no!
 You just went to grab a soda from the fridge and splashed through a huge puddle on the way.
 Why is your home turning into a swimming pool??
 Might be a slab leak.

 Slab leaks can wreak havoc on your home and your wallet!
-Not only will your house be under water, you'll be paying for the privilege through increased bills.
+Not only will your house be underwater, but you'll also be paying for the privilege through increased bills.
 The water pipes for your home run through the slab, and as they get old and corrode, or the house settles into its foundation, pipes may spring leaks or break.
 The older your home is, the more likely it is you'll have a slab leak.
 Check out the signs in this list, so you'll be ready if it happens to you.

 1) There's a Puddle on the Floor, Inside or Outside